-Guidance at Mitchell School focuses on helping to ensure the social and emotional health of all the students and includes work in classrooms, with small groups of children, and individual meetings with students to achieve this goal.
-Guidance counselors works closely with both teachers and parents to help students enjoy school and to be successful academically, personally, and socially.
+Counseling at Mitchell School focuses on helping to ensure the social and emotional health of all the students and includes work in classrooms, with small groups of children, and individual meetings with students to achieve this goal.
+Counselors works closely with both teachers and parents to help students enjoy school and to be successful academically, personally, and socially.

 The 2nd Step program is used in grades K-5 to support students in developing their social and emotional skills.
 Classroom teachers provide these lessons on a regular basis teachings students to understand their own and others' emotions, to learn how to problem solve, and how to manage their stronger emotions.
 These lessons compliment the Responsive Classroom, Social Thinking, and Zones of Regulation approach that is imbedded in each classroom.
 Counselors may work with small groups of children to further support these lessons and learning.